-Most dog owners wholeheartedly agree with the concept.
+10 Signs to Put Your Dog to Sleep – How to Read Them?
+Most dog owners wholeheartedly agree with the concept of pet euthanasia.
 The fact that pet euthanasia is possible is a blessing. and it’s far better to offer our canine friends a gentle escape from a life that’s not worth living than to allow them to suffer needlessly.
 When the time comes to turn that abstract belief into action, it’s inevitably much more difficult.

 If you’re lucky enough to have a dog who’s reached his senior years, but are aware that he’s beginning to struggle, it’s time for some tough reflection.
 Planning ahead and identifying your own guidelines of signs to put your dog to sleep won’t reduce your loss, but it will at least mean that your don’t have to do your thinking at a time when you’re overwhelmed by emotions.

-Total incontinence – Some pet owners might disagree and say that they’re prepared to do whatever is necessary to keep their companion and his surroundings clean and hygienic.
-This certainly shows their dedication and loylty but at the same time, household dogs understand the housebreaking training they were given as puppies, inability to control their bowels or bladder will make them miserable/ Incontinence that’s not related to an acute, treatable illness is generally a sign that systems are breaking down.
+Some pet owners might disagree and say that they’re prepared to do whatever is necessary to keep their companion and his surroundings clean and hygienic.
+This certainly shows their dedication and loyalty but at the same time, household dogs understand the housebreaking training they were given as puppies, inability to control their bowels or bladder will make them miserable/ Incontinence that’s not related to an acute, treatable illness is generally a sign that systems are breaking down.

-The good days are getting rarer – More good days than bad’ is one of the measurements that vets will use when assessing the quality of a dogs life.
+More good days than bad’ is one of the measurements that vets will use when assessing the quality of a dogs life.
 One of the problems of conditions of old age is that they come on slowly, each week brings subtle changes.
 It’s easy to lose sight of this, and think that the current situation is OK.
-This is one reason for setting your guidelines about signs to put your dog to sleep at an earlier stage, so that you can refer to them as time goes on.
+This is one reason for understanding when to put your dog to sleep at an earlier stage.
+This understanding allows you to refer back to it as time goes on.

-Your family and friends are telling you they think it’s time – They could be wrong of course, which is why this point counts as difficult to read.
-If however this is a trusted friend and fellow pet owner it’s at least possible that they’re seeing the situation more clearly than you can at the moment.
+They could be wrong of course, which is why this point counts as difficult to read.
+If this is a friend or pet owner it’s possible that they’re seeing the situation more clearly than now.

-In most cases, when you recognise that it’s time to let your cherished pet go, you take comfort from the knowledge that you’re making a decision based entirely on what’s right for him.
-There are a couple of other reasons for putting your dog to sleep which are entirely valid but which are not solely about your dog .
+When it’s time to let your cherished pet go, you take comfort from knowing you’re making a right decision.
+A decision that is based entirely on what’s right for him.
+There are a couple of other reasons for putting your dog to sleep.
+These are entirely valid but which are not solely about your dog .

-You can no longer afford the treatment necessary – Treatment options are developing fast, but the cost of new medicines is often high.
-It’s understandable if you feel sad, or even angry about not being able to pay for a medicine that might help your dog, but pointless to feel guilty about it.
-If you’ve done everything you can to give your friend the best possible life, putting yourself into financial difficulty is going beyond the call of duty or reason.
+Treatment options are developing fast, but the cost of new medicines is often high.
+It’s understandable if you feel sad, or angry about not affording the medicine that might help your dog.
+However, pointless to feel guilty about it.
+If you’ve done everything you can to give your friend the best life, putting yourself into financial difficulty is unwise.

-The whole household is revolving around the needs of your elderly pet – Your children, your relationship, other pets and maybe even your work is totally disrupted by caring for your dog.
-This is acceptable in the case of an acute and recoverable illness, where things will get better in a couple of weeks, but in the case of a chronic condition there comes a time when you have to consider the wider picture.
+Your children, your relationship, other pets and maybe even your work is totally disrupted by caring for your dog.
+This is acceptable in the case of an acute and recoverable illness, where things improve in weeks.
+However, in the case of a chronic condition there comes a time when you have to consider the wider picture.